Are GUI Agents Focused Enough? Automated Distraction via Semantic-level UI Element Injection: Experiments

 \subsubsection{Dataset}

 To evaluate the efficacy of the proposed attack, we construct a candidate pool for adversarial samples.
 Specifically, we randomly sample initial data from OS-Atlas~\cite{wu2024os-atlas}, SeeClick~\cite{Seeclick}, AMEX~\cite{AmeX}, and ShowUI~\cite{lin2025showui} across diverse platforms, including Mobile, Desktop, and Web.
 Following established evaluation protocols~\cite{qin2025uitars, wu2024os-atlas, ye2025guiowl}, we assess these initial samples using the designated victim agents.
 To ensure the relevance of the attack, we filter for samples where two advanced GUI-specialist models (UI-TARS-1.5-7B~\cite{qin2025uitars} and GUI-Owl-7B~\cite{ye2025guiowl}) initially demonstrate correct coordinate prediction (i.e., within their inherent capabilities), thereby forming the final attack candidate pool.
 This process yields 885 valid instances for our subsequent experimental evaluation.
-Samples that any victim answers incorrectly on the clean screenshot are excluded; reported ASR is therefore a conservative lower bound.
+Samples that any victim answers incorrectly on the clean screenshot are excluded.
+Victim model configurations are detailed in \cref{subsec:victim_settings}.